Getting Started

 What follows is a destination connector where the data will be written to.
 It

-uses the file
+uses the log

 plugin, which is a built-in plugin that writes all the incoming